preciofishbone/OmniaDocs/introduction/index.rst

 Most Omnia Controls has additional settings.
 Settings for a control are normally control scoped.
 To edit settings for the control, do the following:

 1. Go the the page where the actual control is placed.
-2. Open the administration menu and select "Edit Page".
+2. Open the Actions Menu and select "Edit Page".

 .. image:: editpage.png